kamailio/kamailio-wiki/README.md

 ## Support ##

-To update the content, make a pull requests at:
+To update the content, make a pull request at:

   - https://github.com/kamailio/kamailio-wiki